Phone: 905-525-9140 ext: 26561

 Keywords: clinical education, global education, reflective experiential education

-Research interests and involvement are centered in educational research including reflective journaling in the development of OT competencies, preparation with student occupational therapists for international placement experiences, student and faculty resilience, and capacity building in clinical education.
+Professor Shimmell's research interests and involvement are centered in educational research including reflective journaling in the development of OT competencies, preparation with student occupational therapists for international placement experiences, student and faculty resilience, and capacity building in clinical education.

-Lorie is not taking graduate students.
+Prof. Shimmell is not currently accepting graduate students.

 Jung B, Shimmell L, Stewart D, Gatti L, Venasse K, Plaisant L, Ledgerd R, and Baptiste S. (2015).
 Competency-based education: A survey study of international occupational therapy educational programmes.
 WFOT Bulletin, 71(1), 53-58.